KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 root

---./docs: Directory holding all our documentation.
+--./docs/: Directory holding all our documentation.

-----./docs/Final Demo Presentation: Our slides that were used in the final presentation of our project.
+----./docs/Final Demo Presentation.pdf: Our slides that were used in the final presentation of our project.

 --./Example_Video: Directory contaning our example source video to send using our project.